We have built understanding about Aboriginal employment through our management of over 100 projects, valued at over $250

-The CRC-REP was a $120 million seven-year research program that addressed social, economic, health and education disadvantage in remote Australia, particularly the impact of economic exclusion of Aboriginal and Torres Strait Islander people.
+The CRC-REP was a $120 million seven-year research program that addressed social, economic, employment, health and education disadvantage in remote Australia, particularly the impact of economic exclusion of Aboriginal and Torres Strait Islander people.
 It ran from 2010 to 2017.
 The focus of CRC‑REP research was delivering solutions to the economic challenges that affect remote Australia and developing new ways to build resilience and strengthen regional and remote communities and economies.
-The CRC-REP research had a strong emphasis on enterprise development, improving education and training pathways in remote areas and increasing the economic participation of Aboriginal and Torres Strait Islander people.
+The CRC-REP research had a strong emphasis on enterprise development, improving education, training and employment pathways in remote areas and increasing the economic participation of Aboriginal and Torres Strait Islander people.

 The DKCRC was a $70 million seven-year research program that addressed sustainable livelihoods for all people living in the desert region of Australia.
 It ran from 2003 to 2010.
-The research was based on strengthening resilience and opportunities for remote desert communities, centred on environmentally and socially appropriate natural resource and service enterprises.
+The research was based on strengthening resilience and employment opportunities for remote desert communities, centred on environmentally and socially appropriate natural resource and service enterprises.
 Unique desert knowledge was researched that enables thriving and self-sufficient regional desert economies and increased social capital of desert people, their communities and service agencies.

 Indigenous Advancement Strategy (IAS) Grant Reviews – National Indigenous Australians Agency (NIAA)

 NIAA contracts Ninti to undertake reviews of IAS projects in a number of regions across Australia.
 Each strength-based review involves reviewing up to 15 grant-funded activities in an identified target sub-region, with the aim of informing NIAA about improvements in grant management practices and to better understand place-based outcomes and impacts achieved through the IAS.
 In 2018–19 Ninti reviewed 58 IAS activities across five regions in WA, SA and the NT.
 This included reviewing the remote employment and community development service the Community Development Program (CDP).